elsen111/EduCore/README.md

 A full-stack real estate SaaS platform built for agencies, brokers, property owners, buyers, and renters.

-Nestora helps users buy, sell, and rent properties through searchable listings, image-rich property pages, messaging, viewing requests, payments, promotions, and analytics in one centralized system.
+EstateFlow helps users buy, sell, and rent properties through searchable listings, image-rich property pages, messaging, viewing requests, payments, promotions, and analytics in one centralized system.

 The project combines a modern frontend built with React and a planned backend architecture built with Java Spring Boot.